Category: Uncategorized

 The Tender Love of the Shepherd

-Thousands upon thousands of books and articles have been written about the Lord as our Shepherd.
+By Megan Stopera Thousands upon thousands of books and articles have been written about the Lord as our Shepherd.
 Psalm 23 is quoted at memorial services and special occasions.
 Perhaps it is so familiar to us that we have ceased to truly contemplate the beauty of it.
-Read Psalm 23 with fresh eyes and take time to reflect…
+Read Psalm 23 with fresh eyes and take…

 -